tahatsahin/tahatsahin/README.md

 <center>

-* ⚡ I’m currently working as an R&D Electronics Engineer
+* ⚡ I’m currently working as a Developer at DefineX

 * 💻 I’m interested in Computer Science and Web Development

-* 📙 Currently studiying Python/Django/Flask
+* 📙 Currently studiying Python/Django/Flask, trying to improve my knowledge about Golang

 * 💬 Ask me about anything!